VishnuK11/Deep-Learning/README.md

 This repository contains the excercises completed on the Deep learning course offered by Coursera.

 ## Summary
-The course covered topics on *YTD*
+The course covered topics on Deep Neural Networks (DNNs), improving DNNs using regularization and optimization methods, structuing projects, Convolution Neural Networks (CNNs) and Sequence Models using Recurrent Neural Networks(RNNs).
+A list of applications and concerning projects are listed below.
+The course provided a thorough bottom up hands-on experience covering theory, application and structuring projects.

 ## Table of Contents
 The repository contains excercise on: